Darklabel91/API_Names/README.md

   DB_PORT=<your_database_port>
   SECRET=<your_jwt_secret>
   ```
   Replace the values with your own database credentials and a secret for JWT token generation.
+Worht to mention that the DB_NAME does not require an existing database.

 3. Finally, run the API using the following command:
   ```go